 Valves installed within the Water System on water mains and Water Service Connections provide the ability to isolate buildings and streets to facilitate construction, maintenance and emergency repair.
-Dead end stubs require at least one pipe length, with a valve, for future extensions.
-Valves on dead end stubs are to be restrained/tied back to upstream piping as required to protect against the thrust that develops in the Water System.
 If a valve is located in a gravel shoulder or outside of the street right-of-way an asphalt apron will be provided.